mathspp/mathspp/pages/06.courses/intermediate-python-course/_faq/text.md

 The course has purchasing parity pricing (PPP) enabled, so you might get a discount based on the cost of living and local currency of where you are located.
 (This requires you to use a payment method from the same country you're located in, to prevent fraud.)

-If you are a student or are unemployed, you are eligible for an additional discount; just [email me](mailto:rodrigo@mathspp.com) with proof of your unemployment/student status and I will send you a discount code.
+If you are a student or are unemployed, you are eligible for an additional discount; just [contact me](/contact-me?subject=Unemployment/student%20discount%20for%20the%20intermediate%20Python%20course) and we'll sort you out.